|

 shall be elected for such term

-as the presbytery may determine not
+as the presbytery may determine

-exceeding one year.
+not exceeding one year.
 The

-(Auburn or Westminster), shall
+(Auburn or Westminster),

-as the sub-Synod shall
+as the Sub-Synod shall

 determine, not to exceed two